ABCD-ReproNim/exercises/break/viewABCD.md

 visualizing ABCD data you downloaded in the previous step.
 After this notebook is run you should be able to:
 1. read data from a text file into python using pandas
-1. select data using control flow methods (if statements and for loops)
+1. select data using control flow (if statements and for loops)
 1. filter data using pandas DataFrame methods.
 1. store data in python data structures (lists, dictionaries, sets, and tuples)
 1. write data to a file for future analysis using pandas